 The following illustrates the location of the waste (bin) room.
+Indicative positions of the waste/recycling bins are also illustrated.

-The design of the waste room is approximately 68.0 m^2 .
-As indicated above, there is a requirement for bins of 21.5 m^2 .
-An allowance of 30% is recommended so this results in a space requirement of 28.62 m^2 .
+The design of the waste room is approximately $68.0 \text{ m}^2$ .
+As indicated above, there is a requirement for bins of $21.5 \text{ m}^2$ .
+An allowance of 30% is recommended so this results in a space requirement of $28.62 \text{ m}^2$ .

 In addition, an allowance should be made for the compactor for the general waste as well as for placing waste into it.
 While there are several models on the market, as a general rule, coupling the compactor with a carousel is an efficient means of managing this stream.
-This would require a footprint of approximately 9.0 m2.
+This would require a footprint of approximately 9.0 m.

 These bin, compactor and carousel requirements (along with the 30% allowance), results in a need to allow 37.62 m2.
-Given the waste room is 68.0 m^2 , this allows an additional 20.9 m^2 for the bulky wastes, contingencies and transporting bins through the room.
+Given the waste room is 68.0 m, this allows an additional 20.9 m for the bulky wastes, contingencies and transporting bins through the room.